Urist-Mc-Urist/DoppeLLaMA/README.md

 ## Local Install (Linux/Mac)

-Create a new discord bot, name it "DoppLLaMA", and copy and paste your bot token into the `.env-template` file (See the colab link for instructions on how to set up a new bot).
+Create a new discord bot, name it "DoppeLLaMA", and copy and paste your bot token into the `.env-template` file (See the colab link for instructions on how to set up a new bot).
 Rename `.env-template` to `.env`

 Clone the repo and then run the `setup.sh` and `run.sh` commands